What is GS1?

 Our answer was

 “Hi, Paul.
 Thanks for your email.
 We can supply alternative retail barcode numbers for you.
 These are definitely legal and not a grey area or technicality.
 When we first started this business, I met with a CEO from GS1.
 He readily admitted that what we were doing was completely legal.
-He also wasn’t happy with it, as GS1 doesn’t want the competition.
-If what we are doing is illegal, then GS1 would have a monopoly, which is illegal in modern countries.
+He also wasn’t happy with it, as GS1 didn’t want the competition.
+If what we are doing is illegal, then GS1 would have a monopoly, which is illegal in most countries.

-Here is some background to the numbers we sell is… in the 1990s, GS1 was established in most parts of the world, licensing their 13-digit barcode numbers to their members.
+Here is some background to the numbers we sell… in the 1990s, GS1 was established in most parts of the world, licensing their 13-digit barcode numbers to their members.
 However, a separate organisation in the USA – the United Code Council (UCC), sold 12-digit barcode numbers outright to their members (there were no ongoing license fees).
 The UCC was effectively competing with GS1.
 Their 12 digits numbers are effectively a subset of the 13-digit system.

 In the late 1990s, the UCC merged with GS1, becoming GS1-US.
 As part of this change, they decided to start charging annual license fees for all of their members, including those who had paid a one-off fee for barcode numbers in the 1990s.
 Of course, many of these members weren’t happy with the new annual license fees, and so a group of them ended up in court action with GS1.
 The members won in the courts in the early 2000s, resulting in a multi-million dollar settlement by GS1.
-A further consequence of this court case is the proof that the original numbers issued by the UCC in the 1990s are outside of GS1s control now, and hence no license fees are required.
+A further consequence of this court case is proof that the original numbers issued by the UCC in the 1990s are outside of GS1s control now, and hence no license fees are required.
 These are the numbers we buy in bulk and onsell.
 They are ‘new’ numbers in that they have never been used on a retail product.

 I hope this clarifies things.
 Please let us know if you have any further questions.”

-“Simple, easy and convenient thanks I will buy it now” Alfiya A
+“Simple, easy and convenient, thanks.
+I will buy it now,” Alfiya A

-“Many thanks I’ll be in touch when I need more.
+“Many thanks.
+I’ll be in touch when I need more.
 Great easy service!”
 Steve R